gofynd/fdk-client-javascript/documentation/platform/COMMUNICATION.md

-Get sms template by id
+SMS templates are predefined message formats linked to various events for delivering messages to users.
+Use this API to get an sms template by ID.

 *Returned Response:*